George W. Olmsted: Public service

-Illness, death, funeral and interment
+Death

-Olmsted suffered a heart attack on Friday evening, January 12, 1940, and died at his home in Ludlow, Pennsylvania on Monday, January 15, 1940 at 10 p.m.
+Olmsted had a heart attack on Friday evening, January 12, 1940, and died at his home in Ludlow, Pennsylvania on Monday, January 15, 1940 at 10 p.m.
 Following funeral services at his home at 2:30 p.m. on January 18, he was buried at the Oakland Cemetery in Warren, Pennsylvania.

 He was survived by his wife and son, Robert G. Olmsted, who succeeded him in February 1940 as a member of the board of directors of the Long Island Lighting Company.